-LED color Description Pulsing white The satellite is booting.
-Blue The connection between the satellite and router is good.
+LED color Description Pulsing white The satellite is powering up.
+Solid blue The satellite connected to the router and the connection is good.
 The LED lights blue for three minutes and then turns off.
-Amber The connection between the satellite and router is fair.
+Solid amber The satellite connected to the router and the connection is fair.
 The LED lights amber for three minutes and then turns off.
-Magenta The satellite failed to sync with the router.
+Solid magenta The satellite failed to sync with the router.
 Off The satellite synced with the router and is working normally.